saastechacademy/foundation/project-ideas/shopify-integration/createShopifyOrder.md

 ### Business Requirements for Skip Order

-1. **Check for Existing Order:**
+1. **Order Identification and Duplicate Check**

+   * **Extract Shopify Order ID:** The service retrieves the Shopify order ID (e.g., "450789469") from the input JSON data using the `order.get("id")` method.
-   - Query the `OrderIdentification` entity to see if an order with the same Shopify Order ID already exists.
-If it exists, skip the process.
+   * **Check for Duplicates:** It then queries the `OrderIdentification` entity in HotWax Commerce to see if an order with this Shopify ID has already been imported.
+   * **Skip if Duplicate:** If a matching order is found, the current order is marked as a duplicate and will be skipped to prevent redundant data in the system.

 2. **Filter Orders Based on Tags:**
    - Extract and clean tags from the order.